Derrick Mason, the Ravens’ all-time leader in receptions, was arrested Monday night in Tennessee and accused of domestic violence.

-According to the release, a 43-year-old woman whom Mason has been dating called police to her Bellevue-area home just before 9:30 a.m.
+According to the release, a 43-year-old woman who Mason has been dating called police to her Bellevue-area home just before 9:30 a.m.
 Monday.
-She told police that she was physically assaulted, grabbed by the neck and struck in the stomach after she told the former NFL player she wanted to end their relationship.
+She told police that she was physically assaulted, grabbed by the neck and struck in the stomach after she told the former NFL player that she wanted to end their relationship.

 Police said that detectives from the department’s domestic violence division observed bruising on the victim’s arm, a red mark on the side of her neck and a scratch on the top of her hand.
 The woman also told police that Mason had put a hole on the back of her front door.

 According to police, Mason left the home before police arrived.
-He surrendered to police later in the day after he learned there were warrants out for his arrest.
-Police said there is no record of prior incidents between Mason and the woman.
+He surrendered to police later in the day after he learned that there were warrants out for his arrest.
+Police said that there is no record of prior incidents between Mason and the woman.

-Davidson County Sheriff Office records say Mason was booked at 9:10 p.m.
+Davidson County Sheriff Office records say that Mason was booked at 9:10 p.m.
 Monday and released on bond at 6:25 a.m.
 Tuesday.